andrea-aus-hh/renpho-es-cs20m/README.md

-# Renpho ES CS20M
+#

 ## What and Why?

-Every day, when I wake up, I weight myself, I go back to the bedroom and write the weight in a Google Sheet.
+Every day, when I wake up, I weight myself on my Renpho ES CS20M scale, I go back to the bedroom and note the weight in a Google Sheet.
-What often happens is that, in the short way between the scale and the bedroom, I forget to jot down the value.
+What often happens is that I'll forget it in the few steps between the scale and the bedroom.

-Thanks to the system you'll find in this repository,
-I just need to weight myself, and the Google Sheet automatically gets updated.
+Thanks to this system, I just need to weight myself, and the Google Sheet automatically gets updated.

 ## How?

 This is composed of two parts:
-- The **Weight Updater** is responsible for writing the incoming weight to the Google Sheet
+- The **Weight Updater** is responsible for writing the incoming weight to the Google Sheet.
-  - It is deployed as a GCP Cloud Run Function, that takes a weight/date combination as an input, and writes it in the appropriate place in the Google Sheet
+  - It is deployed as a GCP Cloud Run Function which takes a weight/date as an input, and writes it in the appropriate place in the Google Sheet.
   - Why a Google Sheet?
-Because it's shared with my personal trainer.
+I work with a personal trainer, and our main way of keeping track of data is Google Sheets.
-- The **Weight Scanner** listens for BLE messages, filters the ones from my scale, parses the weight, and sends it to the Weight Updater
+- The **Weight Scanner** listens for BLE messages coming from my scale, parses the weight data, and sends it to the Weight Updater.
   - This runs as a service on a Raspberry Pi 1, conveniently located to receive messages from my scale.

 ### Why not write in the Google Sheet directly from the Raspberry Pi?